 Notes:

 I think a manske step is a good idea, and only one is necessary if everything was done correctly.
 Brennendes Wasser has shown some evidence that the insoluble remainder after adding acid is in fact just harmalas which won't dissolve for some unknown reason : Harmala extraction - unneccessary steps? .
 If this is the case, the dark insolubles could still reduce the effectiveness of a dose.
 In my opinion it does make sense to remove them.
-Further purification can be done to remove color, but if the product as pure as the tests have shown then it's more about cosmetics and will have little to no effect on dosage.
+Further purification can be done to remove color, but if the product is as pure as the tests show then it's more about cosmetics and will have little to no effect on dosage.
 That said, you can manske and base to your heart's content.
 For simplicity I haven't included such steps here.
 See The Tao of Rue Extraction or Harmalas Extraction and Separation Guide for info about this.

 If you want to grow nice crystals but don't want to go back and forth with manske and base steps, you can do it as part of this method as a freebase.
 Simply add your base solutions very slowly over a much longer period of time and you will see small crystal clusters develop on the sides of the jar and on the surface of the solution.
 This is easy for harmine as the pH does not increase too rapidly with sodium bicarbonate.